The Office of Residential Services, headed by Mat Fonseca, oversees the following departments:

 Executive Director for Behavioral Health Services

-Patti Cleaver is the Executive Director for Behavioral Health and Dietary Services.
-This unit administers the behavioral health service program in all DJS facilities.
+The Executive Director for Behavioral Health and Dietary Services' unit administers the behavioral health service program in all DJS facilities.
 These services include: mental health, behavioral health counseling, mental health treatment, and substance abuse treatment.
 In addition, this unit oversees implementation and fidelity of DJS Evidence-Based Treatment Services through individualized treatment and service plans that are developed for each youth.

 Nel Andrews